rdkit/rdkit/Docs/Book/Install.md

 -   cd to `C:\RDKit\build` and run ctest.
 Please note that if you have built in PostgreSQL support, the current logged in user needs to be a PostgreSQL user with database creation and superuser privileges, or the PostgreSQL test will fail.
 A convenient option to authenticate will be to set the `PGPASSWORD` environment variable to the PostgreSQL password of the current logged in user in the shell from which you are running ctest.
 -   You're done!

+## A note on pip packages

+RDKit uses `pip` to install its Python package to the system.
+This means that RDKit is registered in `pip`'s package database and thus can be listed in other package's `install_requires`.

+If you need RDKit's package in your virtualenv, here's how to get it:

+- Install RDKit with your package manager: `brew`, `apt-get`, ..., or build it from source
+- Create a virtualenv
+- Locate RDKit's `*.whl` package
+- Install it with `pip` in the virtualenv.

+If you are building from source, `*.whl` package is located in `dist` directory inside you build root (where you run `cmake`).
+If you are installing with system's package manager, check documentation on system's package, e.g. in Homebrew's package install messages.

+Alternatively, you can symlink `rdkit` and `rdkit-*.dist-info` directories from system's `site-packages` into your virtualenv's `site-packages`.

 ## License

 This document is copyright (C) 2012-2018 by Greg Landrum